Did you make those changes you meant to in 2012? Did those DIY jobs get done, did you remodel the garden, clear out the shed or put up those shelves?

 Gas and oil boilers benefit from regular servicing.
 Servicing improves the life of the boiler and may increase efficiency, which in turn saves you money.
 If your boiler is not burning fuel effectively it can produce Carbon Monoxide which is a serious health risk.

 Make sure any engineer you employ is Gas Safe registered, or for oil boilers OFTEC registered.
-We recommend you find an engineer through TrustMark which is a government endorsed body.
+We recommend you find an engineer through Checkatrade as they ensure their listed tradesmen are certified, insured and reliable.
 They only register certified tradesman who are properly qualified and insured.
-Check out the TrustMark find a tradesman section here.
+Check out the DIY Doctor find a tradesman section here.
 Consider having your boiler serviced in the quieter summer months when it is less inconvenient for you to turn your boiler off.
 Read our Central Heating Boilers project here.

 Get a free energy assessment of your home

-Use this simple tool to check what energy saving measures are cost effective for you in your home.
+Use this simple tool to check what energy saving measures are cost effective for you in your home with BeEnergySmart.
 You receive a no obligation report on what is recommended based on the age, size and style of your house.
 You decide whether to budget for it or take advantage of the Government’s Green Deal.

 Understand the Green Deal